danielharrell/SumLect2015/Lost_Idea_LA.md

 again against the backdrop of an ever-changing job market;
-just as "usefulness" has become a ubiquitous word to counter the opinion, and the traditional conviction, that the liberal arts are useless.[^Linker] It is more generally the habit in defenses of liberal education to talk of the liberal arts as if they empowered us rather than enlightened us---the aforementioned [*Power of Liberal Arts*
+just as "usefulness" has become a ubiquitous word to counter the opinion, and the traditional conviction, that the liberal arts are useless.[^Linker]<!--Bring "useless" back up later, and give a defense of it--> It is more generally the habit in defenses of liberal education to talk of the liberal arts as if they empowered us rather than enlightened us---the aforementioned [*Power of Liberal Arts*